 Here are just three recent achievements made possible by our generous donors, big and small.

 A new service to save the vision of premature babies

 In 2012, twins Oscar and Luca were born at the Women’s more than 10 weeks premature.
 Weighing only 464 grams at birth, Luca held on for just seven days before his tiny body gave up.
 With a birth weight of 776 grams, Oscar survived.

-Oscar and Luca’s grandparents, Ruth and George Mihaly, owners of Paradigm Hill Winery on the Mornington Peninsula, established The Oscar and Luca Fund to raise money for the Newborn Intensive and Special Care unit at the Women’s.
+Oscar and Luca’s grandparents, Ruth and George Mihaly, owners of Paradigm Hill Winery on the Mornington Peninsula, established The Oscar and Luca Fund to raise money for the Newborn Intensive Care Unit at the Women’s.
 The Mihaly’s established the fund as a way of expressing their appreciation and acknowledgement of the dedicated nursing and medical team who were able to save Oscar’s life.

 Thanks to the Oscar & Luca Fund and a very generous donation from the Mathieson family, we have been able to establish The Retinopathy of Prematurity (ROP) Service, to help us save the vision of premature babies.
 The service offers eye reviews for all babies born earlier than 30 weeks and ensures that if a baby does develop the eye condition called retinopathy of prematurity (a problem with the way the blood vessels develop on the surface of the retina), it is detected early and treated promptly.

 Thanks to the kindness and generosity of two families, we are one of the very few Victorian hospitals with their own retinopathy service.

 A new research centre to advance our understanding of gynaecological conditions